-M2, M3 and M4 Scholarships
+M2, M3 and M4 scholarships

-Some scholarships become available to students after they have completed their first year of medical student.
+Some scholarships become available to students after they have completed their first year of medical school.
 Need-based scholarships are awarded by UW School of Medicine and Public Health thanks to generous funding from Wisconsin medical alumni and the Great People Scholarship Program.

 Additionally, the Wisconsin Medical Society Foundation and PEO (Philanthropic Educational Organization) make extensive loans and limited scholarships available to students after the first year.
 Unlike federal loans, the loans from these groups are interest-free during medical school.